lxmcf/virgil-runtime/README.md

 ---

-Virgil is the result of 'if it ain't broken, break it and reinvent the wheel lmao', a basic 2D game engine built using [SDL2](https://www.libsdl.org/index.php) and [Vala](https://vala.dev/) aimed at begginers to experienced developers running a Linux desktop.
+Virgil is the result of 'if it ain't broken, break it and reinvent the wheel lmao', a basic 2D game engine built using [Raylib](https://www.raylib.com/) and [Vala](https://vala.dev/) aimed at begginers to experienced developers running a Linux desktop.

+### Dependencies

+---

+- `raylib`

+Virgil uses very minimal depencies and due to being base on Raylib, has no runtime dependencies!

+To install raylib, follow the instructions [HERE](https://www.raylib.com/) then come back and continue reading on...

 ### Compiling